Poland Spring Resort

 We are delighted to support many programs such as:

-Current Maine military personnel and veterans of the Middle East conflicts, along with their families, may contact Maine Military & Community Network to demonstrate eligibility for this fantastic offer.
-Once deemed eligible by MMCN, the families can stay for 2 to 7 days at the tranquil and scenic Poland Spring Resort at no expense.
+Current Maine military personnel and veterans of the Middle East conflicts, along with their families, may contact the Military Family Assistance Center to demonstrate eligibility for this fantastic offer.
+Once deemed eligible by MFAC, the families can stay for 2 to 7 days at the tranquil and scenic Poland Spring Resort at no expense.
 Not only are daily breakfasts and dinners for the whole family included in this offer, so is use of all facilities on the grounds, including boat rentals for enjoying Range Pond in Poland.

 While staying at the Inn, the families are also provided: